sparker888/sparker888-archive/README.md

 sparker888-tailwindcss-starter a work in progress started 8-18-21 and I plan to have it completed on 9-9-21.

-The following plugins were added and configured (if not already part of the initial install):
+This repo started with `gatsby init` and I added and configured the following plugins (if not already part of the initial install):

 - [Tailwind CSS](https://tailwindcss.com/) with [twin](https://github.com/ben-rogerson/twin.examples/tree/master/gatsby-styled-components), [Styled Components](https://github.com/ben-rogerson/twin.examples/tree/master/gatsby-styled-components) and [gatsby-plugin-styled-components](https://www.gatsbyjs.com/plugins/gatsby-plugin-styled-components/)
 - [Green Sock Animation Platform (gsap)](https://greensock.com/blog/learning/react/)